IW276/IW276SS20-P1/README.md

   Link to Demo Video
 </p>

-> This work was done by Autor 1, Autor2, Autor 3 and M. Bielawski during the IWI276 Autonome Systeme Labor at the Karlsruhe University of Applied Sciences (Hochschule Karlruhe - Technik und Wirtschaft) in SS 2020.
+> This work was done by Jingye Zhang, Janika Finken, Ga Young Volk and M. Bielawski during the IWI276 Autonome Systeme Labor at the Karlsruhe University of Applied Sciences (Hochschule Karlruhe - Technik und Wirtschaft) in SS 2020.

 ## Table of Contents